Licorice is a relatively safe herb that can be used to help our dogs with various health issues.

-Since this herb is an effective anti-inflammatory due to the presence of Glycyrrhizin, which stimulates the adrenals, it is useful for treating Addison's disease in dogs.
+Since Licorice is an effective anti-inflammatory due to the presence of Glycyrrhizin, which stimulates the adrenals, it is useful for treating Addison's disease in dogs.

 Licorice is also beneficial in treating liver toxicity and preventing many forms of liver disease.
 In this regard, licorice has liver-protectant qualities similar to those of milk thistle.